styluxlive/styluxlive.github.io/content/blog/data-visualization/index.md

 ## Diagrams

-Hugo Blox supports the _Mermaid_ Markdown extension for diagrams.
+CkritBuilder supports the _Mermaid_ Markdown extension for diagrams.

 An example **flowchart**: